 Day 7 Hellnar -Reikjavik +Blue Lagoon

 We drove back to Reykjavik early morning, dropped off a rented car, spent the whole day exploring the city.
-Afterwards, took a transfer to the Blue Lagoon (late evening).
-The only drawback: the Blue lagoon was not quite that blue.
-I really expected them to have better lighting system: it was quite dark to appreciate the water color.
+Afterwards, we took a transfer to the Blue Lagoon (late evening).
+The only drawback: the Blue Lagoon was not quite that blue.
+I really expected them to have a better lighting system: it was quite dark to appreciate the watercolor.
 So if it is one of the main things you want to see in Iceland – book in advance and go there first thing in the morning.

 To Sum Up

-It looks like after this schedule you´d need at least another week to recover from your holidays. [lol] Nevertheless, me and my man, we both arrived home energized and happy with this intensive sightseeing.
+I know, it looks like after this schedule you´d need at least another week of vacation to recover [lol] Nevertheless, me and my husband, we both arrived home energized and happy with this intensive sightseeing.
 In Iceland, we would wake up around 6 a.m. with no alarm every day (probably due to the time difference with Europe).
-Moreover, we would drive from 4 to 6 hours every day (except one day in Akureiri and the last one in Reykjavik).
+Moreover, we would drive from 4 to 6 hours every day (except one day in Akureyri and the last one in Reykjavik).
 However, when everything around is so beautiful and you make many stops along the way – you simply don’t get bored from driving.

 The excitement of seeing the stunning Icelandic waterfalls and other incredible natural wonders along the way wins over comfort and makes sleep useless.
 At home, I´m used to sleeping at least 8 hours per day, but in Iceland, 6 hours was more than enough for me.
 Maybe, clean water and fresh air matter more than we realize?
 By the way, Icelandic water is the most delicious one I´ve ever tried.I don´t drink tap water in Europe (the one exception was probably in Switzerland), but Iceland is a place to connect with nature and drink everything but bottled water.